View Source AWS.DataSync (aws-elixir v1.0.4)

 Modifies some configurations of the Network File System (NFS) transfer location that you're using with DataSync.

-Updates some parameters of an existing object storage location that DataSync accesses for a transfer.
+Updates some parameters of an existing DataSync location for an object storage system.

 Updates some of the parameters of a Server Message Block (SMB) file server location that you can use for DataSync transfers.